numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Simulated Run-lengths of Restart Algorithms
 -------------------------------------------

 The runtime of the conceptual restart algorithm given in Equation :eq:`RTrestart` is the basis for displaying performance within COCO.
-We can simulate some (approximate) samples of the runtime of the restart algorithm by constructing so-called simulated run-lengths from the available empirical data:
+We can simulate some (approximate) samples of the runtime of the restart algorithm by constructing so-called simulated run-lengths from the available empirical data.

 **Simulated Run-length:** Given a collection of runtimes for successful and unsuccessful trials to reach a given precision, we draw a simulated run-length of the restart algorithm by repeatedly drawing uniformly at random and with replacement among all given runtimes till we draw a runtime from a successful trial.
 The simulated run-length is then the sum of the drawn runtimes.